benthomasson/desired-state/docs/index.rst

 YAML syntax is easy to read and moderately easy to write and edit given an editor that helps with the spacing.

-Change rules tell Ansible desired state what to do when a part of the state description changes.
+Change rules tell desired state what to do when a part of the state description changes.
 The change rules `fire` when they match something that has changed in the state of the system or in the desired state.
 When the rule `fires` it will run a series of tasks or a role